Proto-writing

+The Kish tablet, bearing pictographic symbols.
+Some of the symbols are written in a “…seemingly archaic form…” according to the CDLI entry.

 Proto-writing consists of visible marks communicating limited information.
-Such systems emerged from earlier traditions of symbol systems in the early Neolithic, as early as the 7th millennium BC in China and southeastern Europe.
+Such systems emerged from earlier traditions of symbol systems in the early Neolithic, as early as the 7th millennium BC China and southeastern Europe.
+Some of the earliest known evidence of proto-writing dates to over 40,000 years ago.
 They used ideographic or early mnemonic symbols or both to represent a limited number of concepts, in contrast to true writing systems, which record the language of the writer.

 Paleolithic

-In 2022, a team led by amateur archaeologist Bennett Bacon presented an analysis of lines, dots and "Y"-like symbols on Upper Palaeolithic cave paintings as indicating the mating cycle of animals in a lunar calendar.
+In 2022, a team led by amateur archaeologist Bennett Bacon presented an analysis of lines, dots and "Y"-like symbols on Upper Paleolithic cave paintings as indicating the mating cycle of animals in a lunar calendar.
 The markings found in over 400 caves across Europe were compared to the mating cycles of the animals with which they were associated, showing a correlation with the month of the year in which the animals depicted in the cave paintings would typically give birth.
 The markings were 20,000 years old, predating attested proto-writing systems by 10,000 years.
+In 2026, researchers at Saarland University published a study with evidence of proto-writing from over 40,000 years ago in central Europe.